Melissa strengthens into a Category 4 hurricane, threatening catastrophic flooding in Jamaica, Haiti - Boston News, Weather, Sports | WHDH 7News

 Haitian authorities said three people had died as a consequence of the hurricane and another five were injured due to a collapsed wall.
 There were also reports of rising river levels, flooding and a bridge destroyed due to breached riverbanks in Sainte-Suzanne, in the northeast.

-The Bahamas Department of Meteorology said Melissa could bring tropical storm or hurricane conditions to islands in the Southeast and Central Bahamas and the Turks and Caicos Islands by early next week.
+The Bahamas Department of Meteorology said Melissa could bring tropical storm or hurricane conditions to islands in the southeastern and central Bahamas and the Turks and Caicos Islands by early next week.

 Melissa is the 13th named storm of the Atlantic hurricane season, which runs from June 1 to Nov.
 30.